Senchibab/runwaycart/README.md

   - Fully mobile-ready with scalable typography and components.

 - 🚧 **404 Not Found Page**
     A custom 404 page that detects authentication state:
   - 🔒 If the user is logged in → redirects to `/home`
   - 🔓 If not logged in → redirects to `/`
     Helps users recover gracefully from dead ends with tailored navigation.

+- 🛡️ AuthGuard Component
+    Ensures no routes are rendered until the authentication status is fully resolved, improving UX with a loading state during app initialization.
+    Additionally, it automatically redirects logged-in users away from the public root path (/) to the authenticated dashboard (/home), streamlining navigation and preventing unnecessary access to the welcome screen once authenticated.

 ---